Centrifugal and Centripetal Forces: Driving Through Curves and Tight TurnsUpdated Dec. 25, 2020

 Making forces work for you

 Considering how and when centripetal and centrifugal forces will act on your vehicle will help you to become a safe, highly skilled driver.
 Here are some top tips:

 - Always reduce your speed before entering a curve.

 - If necessary, shift to a lower gear before entering the curve.

 - Do not brake part way through a curve, as there is a greater chance your vehicle will skid.

 - When traveling through a curve on a bicycle or motorcycle, you should lean toward the center of the curve to maintain your balance.
 How steeply you lean will depend on the tightness of the curve.

-You may sometimes encounter roadways which are banked along a curve, so that the edge of the road on the inside of the curve sits lower than the edge on the outside of the curve.
+You may sometimes encounter roadways that are banked along a curve so that the edge of the road on the inside of the curve sits lower than the edge on the outside of the curve.
 Many modern roads are designed this way when curves cannot be avoided.
-When you are driving through a banked curve, gravity acts against the centrifugal force, helping to prevent your vehicle skidding outward.
+When you are driving through a banked curve, gravity acts against the centrifugal force, helping to prevent your vehicle from skidding outward.
 Keep in mind that you will still need to reduce your speed when driving through a banked curve.
 Though, you will not need to slow as much as you would if the roadway were flat.

 Would you pass a driving test today?